Gen.G: Valorant

+Mobile Legends: Bang Bang

+On January 28, 2026, Gen.G entered Mobile Legends: Bang Bang ahead of the Esports World Cup 2026 for the female division of MLBB.
+Gen.G acquired the roster of Gaimin Gladiators, the runner-up team for the Mobile Legends: Bang Bang Women's Invitational held in EWC 2026.
+The organization officially announced their roster for MWI 2026's qualifiers that features the entire Gaimin Gladiators lineup of Aria, Ruii, Sayori, Panda, and Ashlay.

 Former division

 Heroes of the Storm

 On October 24, 2017, it was announced that KSV acquired the rosters of two South Korean Heroes of the Storm (HOTS) teams – MVP Black and MVP Miracle.
 On November 28, KSV announced it had to drop the now KSV Miracle roster, due to restrictions from Blizzard.
 KSV Black/Gen.G roster would go on to win 3 Global Championships (2017 HOTS Global Championship, 2018 HOTS Global Championship Mid-Season Brawl, 2018 HOTS Global Championship) before Blizzard ended HOTS esports in December 2018.

 Clash Royale

 On February 26, 2018, Gen.G announce the founding of the Clash Royale division in the Clash Royale League China with Cheshen, D.King, XiaoK, Little Chen and Winds.
 Gen.G Esports withdrew from the Clash Royale League on November 4, 2019.